Semantic Refinement with LLMs for Graph Representations: Methodology

 \subsection{Overview}

-DAS is a data-centric, feedback-driven framework that adapts node semantics under structural context and task supervision while keeping the graph model fixed.
-Instead of modifying model architectures to handle heterogeneous structure--semantics regimes, DAS treats node descriptions as adaptive states that are iteratively refined through a closed loop between a GNN and an LLM.
+GES is a data-centric framework that adapts node semantics under structural context and task supervision.
+Instead of modifying model architectures to handle heterogeneous structure--semantics regimes, GES treats node descriptions as adaptive states that are refined through exemplar-guided LLM rewriting conditioned on GNN feedback.

-As illustrated in \cref{fig:framework}, DAS operates over $T$ refinement iterations.
-At iteration $t$, each node $v \in \mathcal{V}$ is associated with a description $d_v^{(t)}$ (initialized as $d_v^{(0)} = r_v$), which is encoded into node features and fed into a fixed GNN $g_{\theta}$ to produce predictions